SJKaczmarek/cybersec/README.md

 ## Statement

 In an era where AI governs data, robots are becoming our co-workers, and space is the new frontier, my mission in cybersecurity is not just to protect but to pave the way for innovations that transcend borders and reimagine boundaries.
+I aspire to be a leading figure in space cybersecurity, aiming to protect space assets and missions while pioneering innovative methods and protocols for the future of space technology and security.
 I am dedicated to ensuring that as we push the boundaries of what's technologically possible, we remain grounded in what's technologically secure.

 ## Professional Overview & Publications